kingston-hackSpace/SonicPi/TestingSound.md

 Follow the sound test instructions based on your Raspberry Pi model.

 ----
-# RPi 4B - Hardware
+# RPi 4B

+- Your RPi Model4 has a headphone jack output.
+Plug a speaker to it.

 ----
-# RPi 5 - Hardware
+# RPi 5 (Work-in-progress)

 - NO HEADPHONE JACK: The lastest RPi model5 doesn't have a jack output like previous models.